 Project management is a very much misunderstood profession that has often been equated to herding cats.
-Much of this confusion comes from the fact that project management isn’t a single discipline but rather the practice of bringing a set of disciplines together in order to achieve a common goal.
+Project management isn’t a single discipline, but a practice of bringing a set of disciplines together in order to achieve a common goal and objective.

 The PRINCE2 methodology definition

-Project management methodologies are frameworks and principles that underpin the planning, execution and success of projects across any given corporate structure, industry or deliverable.
-The definition of roles and responsibilities are core to all project management methodologies.
-If we look at the principles of the PRINCE2 methodology, which is the most widely practiced in the world today, we’ll see the importance of roles and responsibilities is described like thus.
+Project management policies are frameworks and principles that underpin the planning, execution and success of projects across any given corporate structure, industry or product.
+Project management includes roles and responsibilities at its core.
+If we look at the principles of the PRINCE2 methodology, the most widely practiced, we’ll see the importance of roles and responsibilities is described like this.
 As Wikipedia notes:

 “Roles are separated from individuals, who may take on multiple roles or share a role.
 Roles in PRINCE2 are structured in four levels (corporate or programme management, project board, project manager level and team level).”